walaoaaa1234/PSSnipeFeeder/README.md

 To find out which pokemons are available in tool out, just open in browser the tool url , for example , in default configuration:
 > http://127.0.0.1:5000/

-For instruction how to use Discord to feed the bot, check [DiscordCrawler](https://github.com/pogarek/PSSnipeFeeder/tree/master/DiscordCrawler) directory.
+### For instruction how to use Discord to feed the bot, check [DiscordCrawler](https://github.com/pogarek/PSSnipeFeeder/tree/master/DiscordCrawler) directory.
+### For instruction how to use Msniper.com website to feed the bot, check [MSniperReader](https://github.com/pogarek/PSSnipeFeeder/tree/master/MSniperReader) directory.

+## Adding pokemon data manually

 Open a URL (in browser for example) with address:

-## using msniper format
+### using msniper format

 ```
 http://webserveraddress:webserverport/addpokemon/msniper://PokemonName/encounterid/spawnpointid/latitude,longitude/iv